pr0g/sokol-experiment/README.md

 ### Python

-When trying to configure the repo initially, you may hit this error:
+When trying to configure the repo initially (is using OpenGL), you may hit this error:

 ```bash
 CMake Error at C:/Program Files/CMake/share/cmake-3.25/Modules/FindPackageHandleStandardArgs.cmake:230 (message):